codahale/lockstitch-go/design.md

 transcript.
 It then hashes the transcript with cSHAKE128 (using the customization string established in the `Init` operation) and derives two values: `dek`, a 128-bit data encryption key; and `dak`, a 128-bit data authentication key.
-The data authentication key is used to calculate a POLYVAL authenticator of the plaintext, using the same padding scheme as AES-GCM-SIV.
+The data authentication key is used to calculate a POLYVAL authenticator of the plaintext, using the same padding scheme as AES-GCM-SIV (with a hard-coded length of zero bits of authenticated data).
 The authenticator length and the authenticator are appended to the transcript, and the transcript is ratcheted.
 Finally, the plaintext is encrypted with AES-128-CTR using a zero IV, and the new transcript and ciphertext are returned.

 Two points bear mentioning about `Encrypt` and `Decrypt`:

 1. Both `Encrypt` and `Decrypt` use the same operation code to ensure protocols have the same state after both encrypting and decrypting data.
 2. `Encrypt` operations provide no authentication by themselves.
 An attacker can modify a ciphertext and the `Decrypt` operation will return a plaintext which was never encrypted.
-Alone, they are EAV secure (i.e., a passive adversary will not be able to read plaintext without knowing the protocol's state) but not IND-CPA secure (i.e., an active adversary with an encryption oracle will be able to detect duplicate plaintexts) or IND-CCA secure (i.e., an active adversary can produce modified ciphertexts which successfully decrypt).
+A passive adversary will not be able to read the plaintext without knowing the protocol's transcript (i.e., EAV secure).
+An active attacker with a decryption oracle will be able to detect duplicate plaintexts (i.e., not IND-CPA secure) and produce modified ciphertexts which successfully decrypt (i.e., not IND-CCA secure).

    That said, the divergent ciphertext input will result in divergent protocol transcripts, as the POLYVAL authenticator is eUF-CMA unforgeable.